Moisturizer: Use

 Moisturizers are used for the treatment of certain skin diseases, such as psoriasis, ichthyosis vulgaris, xerosis, and pruritus in atopic dermatitis.
 More often, they are bases or vehicles for topical medication, such as in Whitfield's ointment.
 They are often combined with humectants, such as salicylic acid and urea.

 Moisturizers are also widely used in sunscreens, antiperspirants, skin cleansers, shaving creams, aftershaves, and hair tonics.
 Moisturizers are used in disposable diapers to prevent dry skin and diaper dermatitis.

 Moisturizers show some beneficial effects in treating atopic dermatitis (eczema).
 Using moisturizers helps to improve skin comfort and may reduce disease flares.
 They can be used as leave-on treatments, bath additives, or soap substitutes.
 There are many different moisturizer products, but the majority of leave-on treatments (from least to most greasy) are one of the following: lotions, creams, gels, or ointments.
 As none of the different types of moisturizers are more effective than the others, people with atopic dermatitis need to choose one or more products according to their age, affected body site, climate/season, and personal preference.
-Evidence on the preventive effects of daily moisturizer use in infants remains inconclusive.
+Daily moisturizer use in infants does not prevent eczema, and the regular use of moisturizers on healthy infants is not recommended.

 Potential health risks

-Over-moisturization
+Contact dermatitis

-Persistent moisturization to the skin via water contact may contribute to an allergic reaction or contact dermatitis.
-This could allow foreign objects to penetrate the skin.

-Changes in the skin's normal ecological environment–either atop or within the skin–can also allow for the overgrowth of pathogens.
+Persistent moisturization to the skin involving allergens or irritants can cause contact dermatitis.
+Changes in the skin's normal ecological environment–either atop or within the skin–can also allow for the overgrowth of pathogens, resulting in skin infections.
+In the case when a patient has dermatitis, moisturizing products should not be applied more than once a day for patients with dermatitis.

 Allergens

 Aromas or food additives in moisturizers may trigger an immune reaction, including development of an allergy.
 There is currently no regulation over use of the term "hypoallergenic".
 In fact, some pediatric skin products marketed as hypoallergenic contained allergens.
 Those with eczema are especially vulnerable to allergic reaction with lotions and creams, as their compromised skin barrier allows preservatives to bind with and activate immune cells.

-The American Academy of Allergy, Asthma, and Immunology released a warning in 2014 that natural lotion containing ingredients commonly found in food (such as goats milk, cow's milk, coconut milk, or oil) may introduce new allergies, potentially causing an allergic reaction upon later consuming such foods.
-A paper published in 2021 noted that frequent skin moisturization in early life might promote the development of food allergy, even when skin conditions such as eczema are taken into account.
+The American Academy of Allergy, Asthma, and Immunology released a warning in 2014 that natural lotion containing ingredients commonly found in food (such as oats, goats milk, cow's milk, coconut milk, or oil) may introduce new allergies, potentially causing an allergic reaction upon later consuming such foods.
+Frequent skin moisturization in early life might promote the development of food allergy, even when skin conditions such as eczema are taken into account.